bbenkochh/odin-recipes/README.md

-This project will culminate in a website that displays recipes using the HTML knowledge acquired from TOP (The Odin Project.
+This project will culminate in a website that displays recipes using the HTML knowledge acquired from TOP (The Odin Project).
 I will update this readme at the end of the project.

 <h3>Skills Learned:</h3>